mehmetuygun/bee-game/README.md

 # How it works

 When hit function works the randomly or pre-selected bee gets hit.
 In this, I used a button to make possible to hit a bee randomly.
 The hit point will be removed from life span of randomly or preselected bee.
 And when all bee or queen bee is dead, the game will be over.
+Get as many as rounds you can and beat your opponent.

 # Requirement